moretea/weaviate-vector-generator/README.md

 - Machine: (14 vCPUs, 450 GB memory) 250gig
 - Should render within 24 hours so preemptive is possible.
-- Make sure to enable storage API in the instance (Full)
+- Make sure to enable storage API for the instance (Full)
+- Make sure to enable compute engine API for the instance (Read/Write)